Spixmaster/tools/CONTRIBUTING.md

 ```

 #### 2.1.3 The main page
-The main page of the project shall contain the @mainpage Doxygen comment block.
+The main file of the project shall contain the @mainpage Doxygen comment block.
 Add version logs to it.
 Here you see an example:
 ```
 /**
  * @mainpage tools-js